If you’re serious about making money from home and like watching TV or videos, have you considered closed captioning as a career?

-Rev’s average closed captioner makes about $250 per month, while their leading earners are raking in closer to $1,600.
+Rev’s average closed captioner makes about $250 monthly, while their leading earners are raking in more than $1,600.
 It all depends on your speed and the amount of work you put in.

-A real time closed captioner can earn a lot more.
-As it’s a more skilled, demanding and stressful role, the rewards are far more generous.
+A real-time closed captioner can earn a lot more.
+The rewards are far more generous because it’s a more skilled, demanding and stressful role.

 You can become a closed captioner as long as you have the basic skills and equipment required.
 Simply check out the above list of companies to approach and you can make a start.